adamfowleruk/mljs/planning.md

   - BUG workplace load executing two searches on single searchcontext (hence slow page load)
   - BUG Need scroll bar adding to main widget layout area so it doesn't overflow
   - BUG repeatedly dragging new widget classes on to layout causes top widget only to be rendered, to first two parts of zone
+  - DONE BUG Sparqlbar and graphexplorer widgets no longer work
+  - BUG no empty results message in sparqlresults
+  - BUG no empty results message in entityfacts
+  - DONE BUG GraphExplorer not showing document facets
+  - DONE BUG explorer.js line 848 - using iri + uri instead of looking up subject in cache
+  - BUG null when selecting Document as first subject in sparqlbar
+  - BUG search auto complete totally broke on infobox page
+  - BUG GET /v1/graph should be /v1/graphs
  - DEFERRED Widgets: Workplace UI feedback
   - DEFERRED auto expand/collapse drop zones on widget page
   - DEFERRED 'preview' settings from page edit overlay (perhaps by collapsing overlay to just a bar 25 px high)